Insights on the current semi-leptonic $B$-decay discrepancies -- and how $B_s \to \mu^+ \mu^- \gamma$ can help

-A reappraisal of the theoretical uncertainty in $\mc B(\Bsmmy)$ for high $q^2$ above narrow charmonium was presented in Ref.~\cite{Guadagnoli:2023zym}.
+\Subsection{Theory uncertainties} A reappraisal of the theoretical uncertainty in $\mc B(\Bsmmy)$ for high $q^2$ above narrow charmonium was presented in Ref.~\cite{Guadagnoli:2023zym}.
 It was shown that the main theory uncertainty arises from the vector and axial form factors $V_{\perp,\parallel}(q^2)$ of the \Bstog transition; that tensor form factors $T_{\perp,\parallel}(q^2)$ play, in comparison with vector and axial ones, a subdominant role irrespective of the parameterization used; that broad charmonium plays an entirely negligible role for $\sqrt{q^2} \gtrsim 4.2$ GeV.
 With the existing estimations of the vector and axial form factors---none of which is based exclusively on a first-principle calculation---the uncertainty in $\mc B(\Bsmmy)$ integrated in $\sqrt{q^2} \in [4.2, 5.0]$~{\GeV} is currently on the order of 50\%.
 To resolve $\delta C_9^{(\mu)} / C_9^{(\mu), \rm SM} \simeq 15\%$, one has to control the vector and axial form factors multiplying this Wilson coefficient to an accuracy better than $\delta C_9^{(\mu)} / C_9^{(\mu), \rm SM}$, because the BR has the {\em same}, dominantly quadratic dependence on {\em both} $C_9^{(\mu)}$ and the vector and axial form factors.
 Controlling form factors with such accuracy is {\em already} within reach of LQCD calculations.
 Specifically, Ref.~\cite{Desiderio:2020oej} calculates $D_s \to \gamma$ vector and axial form factors with a quoted error around 10\% or even below.
 An even higher precision has been achieved in the very recent Ref.\,\cite{Frezzotti:2023ygt}, where some lattice data reach a relative error of few percent.
 Besides, these form factors are computed {\em directly} in the very same high-$q^2$ region of interest for the indirect $\mc B(\Bsmmy)$ measurement, i.e. no kinematic extrapolation is required.\footnote{Given the decay $P(p) \to \mu\mu(q) + \gamma(k)$, with $P$ the decaying meson, and introducing the variable $x_\gamma \equiv 2 pk / m_P^2 = 1 - q^2 / m_P^2$, Ref.~\cite{Desiderio:2020oej} calculates $D_s \to \gamma$ FFs for $x_\gamma \in [0.05, 0.4]$.
-Our fiducial $q^2$ range for \Bsmmy, $\sqrt{q^2} \in [4.2, 5.0]\,\GeV$, corresponds to $x_\gamma \in [0.39, 0.13]$.} In short, a theory error as small as needed is well within reach to the extent that the calculation in Refs.~\cite{Desiderio:2020oej, Frezzotti:2023ygt} is extended to the $B_s$ case.
-In synthesis, it is realistic to assume that ripe LQCD calculations of $B_s \to \gamma$ vector and axial form factors in the very kinematic region of interest to us will come with typical errors not larger than 5\%, which is negligible in comparison with the nominal NP shift mentioned above and also with the experimental error to be expected in the foreseeable future.
+Our fiducial $q^2$ range for \Bsmmy, $\sqrt{q^2} \in [4.2, 5.0]\,\GeV$, corresponds to $x_\gamma \in [0.39, 0.13]$.}